tripod31/get_lyric/README.md

 ## get_lyrics.py
 #### usage
->python grt_lyrics.py --in_dir "mp3_files_dir" --out_dir "output_dir"
+>python grt_lyrics.py --in_dir "mp3_files_dir" [--out_dir "output_dir"] [--write2tag]

+output_dir:
-When the lyric of mp3 in "mp3_files_dir" is found,the script puts lyric to file in "output_dir".
+The script puts lyric to file in "output_dir".
-The format of filename "artist - song.txt".
+The format of filename is "artist - song.txt".
 These file is useful for foo_uie_lyrics3(foobar2000 plugin to display lyric).They can be used by "local File Search" source.
+write2tag:
+The script puts lyric to tag of mp3.
+Writing synced lyrics to tag is not implemeted yet.
+When writeing to file,output filename is "artist - song.txt".

 The script put some debug information to "get_lyrics.log",in current directory.